alexfernandez/alexfernandez.github.io/2017/origins-language.md

 study the implications of a genetic issue on a large family.

-Genetics may thus serve as empirical proof of the timeline that has been sketched in this article.
+Genetics may thus serve as empirical test of the timeline that has been sketched in this article.

 ### Previous Studies